International Mediation Networks

 Mediation networks are a relatively new and rapidly growing phenomenon.
 They can be seen as another manifestation of the growing global recognition of the need to go beyond approaches aimed only at “stopping the guns” towards processes that can help foster sustainable inclusive peace.

-Mediation networks are a relatively new—albeit rapidly growing—phenomenon.
-All of them connect mediation actors, but they vary in terms of geographical scope and the nature of their membership—they may bring together mediators and mediation support actors from governments, non-state entities, or religious actors.
+In recent years, the conflict mediation field has seen the emergence of a substantial number of international mediation and mediators’ networks.
+All of them connect mediation actors, but they vary in terms of geographical scope and the nature of their membership – they may bring together mediators and mediation support actors from governments, non-state entities, or religious actors.
 Some focus specifically on bringing together women mediators.

-The International Mediation Networks research project seeks to create the first mapping of existing international mediation and mediators’ networks, and to outline their different mandates, composition, activity areas, and goals.
-This will enhance clarity in the field of mediation and reveal overlaps and potential for synergies between the different networks.
+The International Mediation Networks research project sought to create the first mapping of existing international mediation and mediators’ networks, and to outline their different mandates, composition, activity areas, and goals.
+The aim of the mapping was to enhance clarity in the field of mediation and reveal overlaps and potential for synergies between the different networks.

-IPTI will use a combination of primary and secondary research: direct participation in and observation of the networks’ activities, and semi-structured interviews with members, founders, and affiliated individuals of various networks will be combined with background research.
+The project used a combination of primary and secondary research: direct participation in and observation of the networks’ activities and semi-structured interviews with members, founders, and affiliated individuals of various networks were combined with background research.